iszczesniak/cpp/categories/index.md

 * by value is a prvalue,

-* by reference is a glvalue.
+* by reference is a glvalue, specifically:

+  - by lvalue reference is an lvalue,

+  - by rvalue reference is an rvalue.

 ### The lvalue-to-rvalue conversion